The Tudor / Elizabethan Era (1485 - 1603)

 - Tudor sleeves usually consist of two layers, the outer one is wide and triangular shaped and buttoned or tied into it is the lower "undersleeve".

-Queen Elizabeth wears of course pair of stays and the relatively new French or wheel farthingale.
 Her stomacher appears incredibly long and pointy but that that is partly due to foreshortening when reproducing a three-dimensional artefact two-dimensionally.

-Elizabeth's sleeves are puffed and cone-shaped (called cannon sleeves), getting tighter from the shoulder to the wrists.
-In other portraits of her, she wears sleeves with several layers and with wide hanging sleeves (even floor-long).
-The fashion was rich in ornament, yet there were strict regulations considering the social class.
-As she was the queen, she could wear anything she liked considering the wealth of embroidery, ornament and decoration.
+Elzabeth's dress is rich in ornament.
 On the second-left pleat of the silk skirt at the hem we can see a pansy, a favourite flower of Elizabeth I. The pansy stands symbolical for "thoughts", other popular motifs were i.e. clasped hands (friendship) and a blazing heart (love).
 Her dress of black silk is over and over encrusted with pearls which stood for virginity, purity and loving god (just what Elizabeth wanted to be seen as).
-The round fan in her hand is made of ostrich feathers.
+It is likely that this dress never existed like this but was given her by the artist.

 Elizabeth I in the late 1590s (CC BY-NC-SA 2.0, flickr, picture by Lisby)